 - Lacks water-resistance

-Besides the fact that it features a great warmth-to-weight ratio, this Arc’teryx women’s jacket is also super light and provides a fantastic fit.
-It uses 850-fill power down to keep its wearer warm and it’s extremely adaptable – it works great when worn under a shell but also when worn as the outermost layer.
+Besides its great warmth-to-weight ratio, this Arc’teryx women’s jacket is also super light and provides a fantastic fit.
+It uses 850-fill power down to keep its wearer warm and is extremely adaptable – it works great when worn under a shell and as the outermost layer.

-There’s a single interior chest pocket on Cerium LT Hoody, as well as two zippered hand-warming pockets and a comfy hood with its own drawcord.
+There’s a single interior chest pocket on Cerium LT Hoody, two zippered hand-warming pockets, and a comfy hood with its drawcord.
 Its only downside is that it’s not the most water-resistant women’s jacket in its price category.

 Arc’teryx Women’s Covert Cardigan Jacket